Zionism: Birth of Zionism

-In the wake of the 1881 Russian pogroms, Leo Pinsker, who was previously an assimilationist, came to the conclusion that the root of the Jewish problem was that Jews formed a distinctive element that could not be assimilated.
-For Pinsker, emancipation could not resolve the problems of the Jewish people.
-In Pinsker's analysis, Judeophobia was the cause of antisemitism and was primiarily driven by Jews' lack of a homeland.
-The solution Pinsker proposed in his pamphlet Autoemancipation (1882) was for Jews to become a "normal" nation and acquire a homeland over which Jews would have sovereignty.
+After a new wave of Russian pogroms, the former assimilationist Leon Pinsker concluded Jews could not be assimilated, nor could emancipation solve their problems.
+In Pinsker's analysis, antisemitism was primarily driven by Jews' lack of a homeland.
+The solution Pinsker proposed in his 1882 pamphlet Autoemancipation was for Jews to become a "normal" nation and acquire a homeland where they would have sovereignty.
 Pinsker primarily viewed Jewish emigration a solution for dealing with the "surplus of Jews, the inassimilable residue" from Eastern Europe who had arrived in Germany in response to the pogroms.
 (Note: Pinsker wrote: "The fact that, as it seems, we can mix with the nations only in the smallest proportions, presents a further obstacle to the establishment of amicable relations.
 Therefore, we must see to it that the surplus of Jews, the inassimilable residue, is removed and provided for elsewhere.
 This duty can be incumbent upon no one but ourselves," Leo Pinsker, "Auto-Emancipation," in Hertzberg, 1959, p.
 193. And Nordau wrote, in a otherwise sympathetic presentation of the Ostjuden, that: "'the contempt created by the impudent, crawling beggar in dirty caftan... falls back on all of us,'" quoted in Aschheim, 1982, p.
 88.)

-The pogroms motivated a small number of Jews to establish various groups in the Pale of Settlement (a region in western Russia) and in Poland, aimed at supporting Jewish emigration to Palestine.
-The publication of Autoemancipation provided these groups with an ideological charter around which they would be confederated into Hibbat Zion ("Lovers of Zion") in 1887 where Pinsker would take a leading role.
-The settlements established by Hibbat Zion lacked sufficient funds and were ultimately not very successful but are seen as the first of several aliyahs, or waves of settlement, that led to the eventual establishment of the state of Israel.
-The conditions in Eastern Europe would eventually provide Zionism with a base of Jews seeking to overcome the challenges of external ostracism, from the Tsarist regime, and internal changes within the Jewish communities there.
+The pogroms motivated a small number of Jews to establish groups in the Pale of Settlement (a region in western Russia) and Poland, aimed at supporting Jewish emigration to Palestine.
+Autoemancipation was their ideological charter around which they confederated into Hibbat Zion ("Lovers of Zion") in 1887, where Pinsker took a leading role.
 The groups that formed Hibbat Zion included the Bilu group, which established its first settlement in 1882.
-Anita Shapira describes the Bilu as serving the role of a prototype for the settlement groups that followed.
+Anita Shapira describes the Bilu as a prototype for the settlement groups that followed.
+These settlements lacked sufficient funds and were ultimately not very successful but were the first of several aliyahs, or waves of settlement, that led to the eventual establishment of the state of Israel.
+Conditions in Eastern Europe eventually provided Zionism with a base of Jews seeking to overcome external ostracism from the Tsarist regime and internal changes within the Jewish communities there.
 At the end of the 19th century, Jews remained a small minority in Palestine.